Decluttering took organizing to a whole new level.

 Then, 10 years ago, I discovered minimalism and decluttering, and my life changed drastically.
 You can color-code your closet all day long, and that’s lovely.
 However, with decluttering, you’re becoming infinitely more intentional about what you own and why.
 You’re removing others’ expectations and what doesn’t serve you so that you can more fully experience and enjoy what matters most.

 Discovering mindful minimalism gave me the tools to become my most expansive self.
 Like most people, I started with my closet, working from the inside out.
-Using my decluttering skills, I gradually cleared 75% of the items I owned.
-Over the years, I’ve embraced a “less is more” mindset in my relationships, work, finances, calendar, and activities.
+Using my decluttering skills, I cleared 75% of the items I owned over the next few months.
+Since then, I’ve embraced a “less is more” mindset in my relationships, work, finances, calendar, and hobbies.

 Yes, I still love trying new things and still get overwhelmed sometimes.
 However, I have tools, decision-making frameworks, and rituals to keep me grounded in who I want to be while releasing the rest.

 So I optimized my possessions, and everything fit into my cherry red Suzuki Reno car, except the mattress.
 After college, I began working with entrepreneurs and using my journalism skills for content marketing.
-I got to work from my laptop wherever I wanted, and that was amazing.
-It’s what I’d been craving.
-Control.
+I got to work from my laptop wherever I wanted.
+It’s what I’d been craving: freedom and control.

 As I optimized my productivity, I began logging less than 20 hours a week for work and having serious existential questions at 22 years old.
 What matters to me?
 Why do any of this?
 How do I actually want to spend my time?

-My intelligence, work ethic, and technological optimism led me to San Francisco, California in 2017.
-I moved here with two red suitcases and my backpack.
-I’d enrolled in a UX BootCamp and rented a bunk bed in a hacker house.
+My intelligence, work ethic, and optimism about technology led me to San Francisco, California, in 2017.
+I moved here with two red suitcases and one backpack.
+I’d enrolled in a UX BootCamp and moved into a hacker house.

 After the natural struggles of working with startups, I landed a role at Google and later worked at Facebook too as a UX researcher.
 In each corporate company, I quickly became swamped with information and responsibilities.
-I remember getting on the shuttle during my first week at Google and studying David Allen’s “Getting Things Done” methodology.
-Those tools empowered me to be very good at my job.
+I remember studying David Allen’s “Getting Things Done” methodology during my first week in corporate life, and those tools empowered me even more to become very good at my job.

 Amid all the noise, I kept hearing feedback about how incredibly organized I was.
 It’s true.
 I am very organized.

 So much happened for everyone in 2020.
-The global quarantine led many to deep inner work.
-At 26 years old, I was also in a prime life spot for my Saturn Return (for astrology fans).
+For me, the global quarantine led many to deep inner work.
+At 26 years old, I was also in a prime life spot to start my Saturn Return (for astrology fans).
 That, plus a lot of Scorpio in my chart, made the last four years very intense for me.

 Thankfully, I found a Jungian depth therapist who helped me heal trauma and unravel cultural conditioning.
 We decluttered my mental, emotional, and spiritual realms.